-The district provides students the opportunity to introduce school events: If a student meets the eligibility criteria and wishes to introduce a school event, the student should submit his or her name in accordance with policy FNA(LOCAL).
+The district provides students the opportunity to introduce school events.
+If a student meets the eligibility criteria and wishes to introduce one of the school events listed above, the student should submit his or her name in accordance with policy FNA(LOCAL).

-[See Graduation on page 51 for information related to student speakers at graduation ceremonies and policy FNA(LOCAL) regarding other speaking opportunities.]
+[See Graduation on page 60 for information related to student speakers at graduation ceremonies and policy FNA(LOCAL) regarding other speaking opportunities.]